getampt/docs/frameworks/remix.md

 > install @ampt/remix
 ```

-Configure remix to write assets to the `static` folder, and the server script to `build/index.js`
+Configure Remix to write assets to the `static` folder, and the server script to `build/index.js`

 ```javascript header=false
 // remix.config.js